NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing

-Our contribution can be summarized as follows. \begin{itemize}[leftmargin=*] \item We conduct a characterization study on graph-traversal-based ANNS and identify the opportunities of offloading the graph traversal and distance computation kernels to SSDs to address the issues of large memory consumption and limited SSD I/O bandwidth. \item We propose an NDP architecture design and a corresponding processing model to support graph-traversal-based ANNS. \item We develop a two-level scheduling scheme to both reorder the vertices in the SSD and dynamically allocate and prefetch queries during the search based on a new graph format, namely, LUNCSR. \end{itemize} The experimental results show up to 14.6$\times$ and 2.9$\times$ speedup over GPU and DeepStore, respectively. \design also achieves up to 30.06 $\times$ and 3.48 $\times$ higher energy efficiency than a state-of-art SmartSSD design~\cite{smartSSDKNN} and DeepStore~\cite{mailthody2019deepstore}.
+Our contribution can be summarized as follows. \begin{itemize}[leftmargin=*] \item We conduct a characterization study on graph-traversal-based ANNS and identify the opportunities of offloading the graph traversal and distance computation kernels to SSDs to address the issues of large memory consumption and limited SSD I/O bandwidth. \item From the perspective of hardware, we propose an NDP architecture design and a corresponding processing model to support graph-traversal-based ANNS. \item From the perspective of software, we develop a two-level scheduling scheme to both reorder the vertices in the SSD and dynamically allocate and prefetch queries during the search based on a new graph format, namely, LUNCSR. \end{itemize} The experimental results show up to 14.6$\times$ and 2.9$\times$ speedup over GPU and DeepStore, respectively. \design also achieves up to 30.06 $\times$ and 3.48 $\times$ higher energy efficiency than a state-of-art SmartSSD design~\cite{smartSSDKNN} and DeepStore~\cite{mailthody2019deepstore}.